You will be familiar with smartphones and probably smart TVs. But you may not be familiar with smart irrigation.

 Smart irrigation might not affect you right now, but it is working on your behalf and is being used to improve our lives and to protect and conserve our environment

-Why Smart Irrigation Needs to be Recognised
+Why is Smart Irrigation

 Water is an invaluable resource.
 Life would not exist without it.
 Anything that impacts the availability and the long-term future of water supplies positively deserves recognition, and smart irrigation is one of those things.